-(c) To respect and follow the modern rationalist humanist trend to use straight forward plain English and easy to follow and understand written texts.
+(c) To respect and follow the modern rationalist humanist trend to use straight forward plain English and easy to follow, quote and understand written texts.
 They are then popularly read and promoted in peaceful dialogue, leading to good outcomes for international peace and security.

 (a) That those who might benefit from keeping the general public confused and away from UN document preambles, will need to face a better educated and effective, UN document preamble conversant, general public, of all ages and occupations.

 (b) That the days of possible UN and Government duplicity will be numbered towards extinction so that outrages like the, tacitly UN accepted, recent years' invasions of Iraq and Libya, and the refugee crisis from Syria and Myanmar, will be replaced by a peoples' call for respect of referenced preamble points, such as E F G H in the UN Charter.

 (c) That traditionalists, who like a daunting, mysterious, historically styled, gigantic sentence preamble, will need to face the reality that preambles are there to vigourously use and promote.
 They're for the practical benefit of UN treaty articles' respect and compliance, free of misunderstanding.
 They are not there to just sound grand and lofty, without expectation of vigorous detailed quotation for action.
 Even though UN preambles are in a smooth, flowing, gigantic sentence format, this quaint style needs to accommodate the overwhelming need to have preambles contents deeply in the hearts of all, for action, via point by point, clear referencing.